Find online courses made by experts from around the world.

 Learn and practice real-world skills and achieve your goals.

 Learn the basic concepts and functions that you will need to build multithreaded programs with the popular programming language, Java.
 It is definitely worth learning this part of Java as in order to process the huge amount of data nowadays, it is essential to use concurrency.
-And of course it will give you a strong background to more easily pick up other object-oriented languages such as C#.

 In the first chapter we are going to study about the basics of concurreny: synchronization, executor services, callable and runnable interfaces and why is it important to be familiar with all of these things.